For a detailed explanation of why and how Tubercle Technology works, please read our white paper on the Operation of Tubercle Airfoils rev 5.4.

-Major discoveries always come with a story: Newton had his apple, Archimedes had his bath tub, and Dr. Frank E. Fish, while shopping for a gift, examined a sculpture of a humpback whale in a shop and issued a fatefully inaccurate observation: “Look at that.
+Major discoveries, like the importance of tubercles, always come with a story: Newton had his apple, Archimedes had his bath tub, and Dr. Frank E. Fish, while shopping for a gift, examined a sculpture of a humpback whale in a shop and issued a fatefully inaccurate observation: “Look at that.
 The sculptor put the bumps on the wrong side of the flipper.”

 The shop manager quickly set him straight.
 She knew the sculptor’s work and that the sculptor knew humpbacks: That’s where the bumps should be.
 A quick check and Frank was convinced the artist got it right.
 But if the artist was right then at least part of the science of fluid dynamics was wrong.
 How could that be?

 As it turns out, what the bumps on the humpback’s flipper are for is a deceptively difficult question and one that can only be answered with a combination of two of the most complex and difficult branches of science: fluid dynamics and biomechanics.